5 ‘Healthy’ Foods That Are Not Healthy

-They come in fancy and colourful packaging and promise to provide your child with energy and vital nutrients that are essential for growing up well.
+Packaged foods come in fancy and colourful wraps.
+They promise to provide your child with energy and vital nutrients that are essential for growing up well.
 We often get swayed by the claims made by supposedly ‘healthy’ foods and rush to the supermarket to buy them.
 Some of these products even become a part of our children’s regular diet.

-According to a draft guideline published by the World Health Organisation (WHO), reducing sugar to less than five per cent of total calorie intake per day would have additional public health benefits.
-The American Heart Association recommends that just four teaspoons of added sugar a day for children is enough, which also corresponds to a limit of 5 per cent of calories.
+According to a draft guideline published by the World Health Organization (WHO), reducing sugar to less than five per cent of total calorie intake per day has additional health benefits.
+The American Heart Association recommends that just four teaspoons of added sugar a day for children is enough.
+This corresponds to a limit of 5 per cent of the calories needed.

-Children cannot resist this and in the hot summer months, a chilled carton of fruit juice seems like the right choice for them to beat the heat.
-The claims of 100 per cent fruit make parents believe that it is good for their child.
-But is it really?
-A report on packaged fruit drinks in the Indian Pediatrics journal says that rarely do these products have 100 per cent juice and even 100 per cent is not equivalent to whole fruits.
-This is what the report says -- “Fruits supply fibres and phytochemicals to diet, which are not present in juices.
+1. Packaged juice: Children cannot resist this.
+And, during the hot summer months, a chilled pack of fruit juice seems like the right choice.
+The claims of ‘100 per cent fruit’ make parents believe that it is good for their child.
+But is it so?
+Not exactly, according to a study published by Hema Gupta and Piyush Gupta, Department of Pediatrics, University College of Medical Sciences and GTB Hospital, Delhi, in the Indian Pediatrics Journal.
+Their findings suggest that rarely do these products have 100 per cent juice , and even when it is 100 per cent, it is not equivalent to whole fruits.
+The report further says, “Fruits supply fibres and phytochemicals to diet, which are not present in juices.
 Fruit drinks, thought to be a complete source of energy, vitamins and minerals are actually mere sweet drinks and a poor source of nutrition.”
-These juices are packed with sugar, containing much more than the stipulated 10 g.
+These juices are packed with sugar, containing much more than the stipulated 10g.

-Alternatives: Give whole fruits to kids instead of giving packaged juice.
-The act of peeling and chewing connects them to the food.
-If the child is a poor eater then you can make fruit smoothies or milkshakes to give them the necessary nutrients from fruits.
+Alternatives: Give whole fruits instead of packaged juice.
+Also, the act of peeling and chewing connects a child to the food.
+If your child is a poor eater, then you can make fruit smoothies or milkshakes.

-These might be really hard to resist because of their soft texture and delicious taste but some have really high calorie content and negligible dietary fibre compared to homemade ones.
-Ideally, one item such as this one should not exceed 200 calories.
+2. Store-bought muffins: These might be hard to resist because of their soft texture and delicious taste.
+However, most of them are high in calories and have negligible dietary fibre when compared to homemade ones.
 If a child eats two small muffins a day, the calorie intake goes up considerably.
-The sugar content in these products are really high and exceeds what is allowed.
-The pack of two muffins that we examined had more than 10 g of sugar.
-Typically children are allowed 10 to 13 g of added sugar apart from what they get from natural foods and it is a worry if they get most of this from one particular snack.
+The sugar content in these products is really high and exceeds what is allowed.
+Typically, children are allowed 10 to 13g of added sugar apart from what they get from natural foods.
+However, and if they get most of the sugar from one particular snack, it is unacceptable.

-Alternatives: Homemade muffin is the best bet -- you can make them with wheat flour or oats and use honey or banana as natural sweeteners.
-These will be equally tasty and much healthier than shop-bought options.
-Try adding walnuts or almonds to make it more nutritious.
-A once-in-awhile treat of a tasty shop-bought muffin should not be a problem.
+Alternatives: Homemade muffins are the best bet -- you can make them with wheat flour or oats and use honey or banana as natural sweeteners.
+These are tasty and much healthier than shop-bought options.
+You can also add walnuts or almonds to make them more nutritious.

 Alternatives: Cereals can be given once in a while but a good alternative would be to give the same breakfast that you would eat, be it idli, dosa, upma or paratha.

-A lot of parents believe that peanut butter is a good alternative to normal table butter because it may not be as fattening.
-At first look, the label does not alarm because sugar and carbohydrate content is not very high.
-Most branded peanut butter may not have too much sugar but the problem lies in the addition of palm oil.
-It is a cheap oil added to the butter so that the natural oil does not separate out.
-It is specifically bad for kids because palm oil has a high amount of saturated fats.
-Apart from this, peanut butter also has additives to improve its shelf life and these are basically chemicals that are harmful for children and can later lead to medical problems such as respiratory disorders.
-In some brands, sugar will also be added, make it even more unhealthy.
+4. Peanut butter: A lot of parents believe that peanut butter is a good alternative to normal table butter.
+Reading the label may not raise an alarm in our minds, because the sugar and carbohydrate content is not very high.
+So, why should we include peanut butter in our list of unhealthy foods?
+Because of the addition of palm oil to the butter.
+Palm oil is bad for kids because it has a high amount of saturated fats.
+Apart from this, additives are also added to improve the product's shelf life, and these are harmful for children.
+They can cause problems such as respiratory disorders.
+In some brands of peanut butter, sugar is also added, making it even more unhealthy.

-Alternatives: Allowing your child to have her bread with peanut butter once in a while is not a bad idea but limit the quantity.
-The best option would be to make your own batch of peanut butter.
+Alternatives: Allowing your child to have her bread with peanut butter once in a while is not a bad idea.
+However, place a limit on the quantity she consumes.
+If your child really loves peanut butter, you can make it at home.
 All you need is peanuts and a little honey to sweeten it up.

-While travelling long distance in the car or going to a sports event, protein or nutrition bars seem like the best option because they are fuss-free, not messy and according to manufacturers, give a quick energy boost.
-Many of them also have dried fruits and nuts, which can be a healthier alternative than stopping by a fast food joint to replenish and beat the hunger pangs.
-But nutrition experts point out that some of these nutrition bars have a lot of sugar added in them and the protein content is much more than the requirement for an average school-going child.
-Some of them have as much as 25 g of protein and 6 g of saturated fat, which is unhealthy for kids.
+5. Nutrition bars: While travelling long distances or participating in a sports event, protein or nutrition bars seem like the best snack option.
+According to manufacturers, nutrition bars give a quick energy boost.
+Many of these bars also have dried fruits and nuts, which makes them seem like a healthier alternative to any fast food.
+But, nutrition experts point out that some of these nutrition bars have a lot of added sugar added.
+Also, the protein content is much higher than what is required by an average school-going child.
+Some of the bars have as much as 25g of protein and 6g of saturated fat, which is unhealthy for kids.

 What the nutritionist says

-“There are many foods in the market that are promoted as healthy but may contain high amount of sugar and saturated fats which can be harmful for children.
+“There are many foods in the market that are promoted as healthy but contain high amount of sugar and saturated fats which are harmful to children.
 It is important to read the labels and decide for yourself what kind of diet you want to promote for the health of your child.
 Sugary foods at an early age can result in childhood obesity and can lead to lifestyle problems such as diabetes and heart disease later in life.
 Moreover, food habits are formed early in life.
-So if children are given nutritious, home-cooked alternatives from a young age, they will form healthy food habits for life,” says Archana Reddy, consultant nutritionist and dietician at Motherhood Hospital.
+So, if children are given nutritious, home-cooked alternatives from a young age, they will form healthy food habits for life,” says Archana Reddy, consultant nutritionist and dietician at Motherhood Hospital.